 Lost Wages from Missed Work

 Car accident injuries often leave victims unable to work.
-Even if you were able to take sick days or use vacation time, you may be compensated for the time you took off work due to your injuries.
-You may be compensated for past missed work, as well as work you will need to miss in the future to attend medical appointments.
+Even if you could take sick days or use vacation time, you may be compensated for your time off work due to your injuries.
+You may be compensated for past missed work and work you will need to miss to attend medical appointments.

 Reduced Future Earning Capacity